awslabs/amazon-timestream-tools/tools/kinesis_ingestor/README.md

-## Sample Amazon Kinesis Data Stream Data Ingestor Python application
+# Publishing data with Amazon Kinesis to send data to Amazon Timestream

 A script to generate a continuous stream of records that are ingested into Timestream.
+You can refer to the [Amazon Timestream documentation on working with Apache Flink](https://docs.aws.amazon.com/timestream/latest/developerguide/ApacheFlink.html) for additional information.
 This script mimics a DevOps scenario where an application is emitting different types of events at a regular cadence.
 The script continuously generates data until the execution is interrupted with a SIGINT (or `CTRL + C`).

 ---
 ## Dependencies